Apple iPad Pro 2021: M1 chip, 5G, Mini LED XDR display, and Everything else you need to know

 The Apple iPad is unquestionably one of the best tablets you can buy.
 In fact, there are very few Android tablets that even come close to the iPad Pro.
 Despite the global decline in demand for tablets, different varieties of the iPad have been in high demand thanks to their unique proposition of powerful processing capabilities and portability.
 The iPad Pro takes it a step further with a massive display, multiple cameras on the back, pro-grade performance, and the Apple Magic keyboard that will make you want to replace your laptop with it.

-Apple announced the iPad Pro 2021 at its Spring Loaded event on April 20th 2021, with a suite of improvements including an all-new Apple M1 chip, a new mini LED display, up to a whopping 2TB of storage, and 5G connectivity.
+Apple announced the iPad Pro 2021 at its Spring Loaded event on April 20th, 2021, with a suite of improvements including an all-new Apple M1 chip, a new mini LED display, up to a whopping 2TB of storage, and 5G connectivity.
+Even almost a year after launch, the iPad Pro remains to be one of the most powerful tablets out there.
 At this event, Apple also announced a new and highly improved iMac, a new purple iPhone 12, AirTags, as well as new features making their way to iOS 14.5 and iOS 15.

 The new iPad Pro gets the same chipset as the MacBook Air, some 13″ MacBook Pro variants, the Mac Mini from 2020, and the new 2021 iMac.
 The Apple M1 is the company’s in-house ARM-based SoC that’s designed to replace the x64 chips from Intel and AMD on computers.
 By using the same chip on the iPad Pro 2021, Apple further fills up the performance gap between the iPad Pro and the MacBook and other devices.
 Other than offering a performance that’s comparable to Apple’s M1 MacBook laptops, the iPad Pro 2021’s USB-C port has been updated with Thunderbolt support.